alperdomo/CoverageAndPower/README.md

 The code in this repository was implemented using high performance computing (HPC) facilities.
 Therefore, it includes submission scripts to the queue system from a HPC.

 The CoveragePerSnpParallel.pl script will read within the folder and search for all files bam files (*.bam)

+It will split the bam file

 Check the line "use Proc::Queue size=>31, qw(run_back);" to define the number of cores to be used.

 ### Step I. Calculate the coverage per SNP (runs in parallel).

-1. Create the environment using the splitBam.yml file: conda env create -f splitBam.yml
+1. Create the environment using the coverage.yml file: conda env create -f coverage.yml.
+It will create a conda environment called CovSnp (Recommended step).
+The user can also install the required programs on its local file system using the listed programs in the yml file as guide.

-2. Install the Proc::Queue perl module within the splitBam environment using `cpanm Proc::Queue`.
+2. Install the Proc::Queue perl module within the CovSnp environment using `cpanm Proc::Queue`.
 This is of use running it in parallel.

 3. use the following information as input